Non-fungible tokens (NFTs) are unique digital assets. They cannot be replicated or replaced one by another without affecting their value.

 This classification is not complete.
 An NFT is basically a tokenized version of anything.
 They can be used now to tokenize whatever.

-Moreover, there are plenty of NFT screenshot memes, and there are even special websites that sell copies, such as the NFT Bay permit you to download these “art” pieces for free!
+Moreover, there are plenty of NFT screenshot memes, and there are even special websites that sell copies, such as the NFT Bay permits you to download these “art” pieces for free!

 But are those screenshots as valuable as the originals?
 If you take a photo of the Mona Lisa by Leonardo da Vinci, will it have the same value as the original artwork?